MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/networking-and-connectivity/http2.md

 ---
-description: Learn how about how HTTP/2 can do header compression and server push, utilize multiplexing, enable prioritizing while making multiple HTTP requests to a domain, and use binary protocol
+description: Learn how about how HTTP/2 can do header compression, utilize multiplexing, and enable prioritizing while making multiple HTTP requests to a domain.
-title: HTTP2
+title: Dev guide: HTTP2 - Microsoft Edge Development
 author: erikadoyle
 ---